UweGerdes/frontend-development/README.md

 You may also try this installation in a virtual machine.
 It worked for me on an Ubuntu 16.04 (I hope all dependencies are included here).

-Or build a Docker image using the supplied Dockerfile (and keep your project directory clean from node_modules).
+Or build Docker containers using the supplied `docker-compose.yml` (and keep your project directory clean from node_modules).
 Sorry for repeating myself.

 # Installation on your OS (no docker)